marianaguimaraes/PCS7MQTT/README.md

 # PCS7 Arduino and MQTT

-Project by communicate a Arduino to Siemens PCS7 PLC and publish/subcribe values by MQTT protocol
+Project to communicate an Arduino to Siemens PCS7 PLC and publish/subcribe values by MQTT protocol

 Using lib PubSubClient and Settimino, but Settimino with changes - in repository

 Set the IP's

+Check cpu slot number

 Set your MQTT server, login and password (default port 1883)